Motor Soldering Guide

 8. Repeat for Remaining Connectors

-Repeat steps 2-7 for all three connectors.
+- Repeat steps 2–7 for all three motor wires.

-Inspect the solder joints to ensure quality.
+- Inspect all solder joints for consistency and quality.

 9. Commission the Motor

-10. Clean up
+10. Clean Up